 I had just done the very thing I advise people not to do.
 I was all relaxed and ready for bed, but decided to check my email one last time.
 In truth, I had been having a somewhat tense online conversation, and was hoping to find a peaceful resolution in my in-box.
-Unfortunately, the opposite was true.
+Unfortunately, the opposite occurred.
 Our miscommunication had taken an even worse turn and now there was a toxic blast waiting for me.
 Sure enough, I almost instantly could feel my heart racing, my brainwaves moving faster, and stress hormones coursing through my body.
 Not what you want when preparing for sleep!

 Sometimes a single traumatic event can wreak havoc on the sleep system for years after the trauma has passed.
 This was certainly the case with “Danielle,” who had not slept well ever since her husband had died eight years ago.
 Most nights it took her hours to fall asleep, often not falling asleep until after 2:00 a.m.
 Other nights she would fall asleep quicker, but then wake around 3:00 a.m. unable to return to sleep.